ethanstoner/vulture/README.md

 The script will:
 1. Build the Docker image (if needed)
+2. **Automatically install required tools** (CFR, JD-CLI, SpecialSource) on first run
-2. Ask you what to do:
+3. Ask you what to do:
    - **Decompile**: Process JARs from `input/to_be_decompiled/` → saves to `output/decompiled/`
    - **Compile**: Process Java source from `input/to_be_compiled/` → saves to `output/compiled/`
    - **Both**: Decompile then compile in sequence
+4. **Automatically detect Minecraft version** from mod JAR files
+5. **Automatically download mappings** for the detected version (if available)
-3. Optionally deobfuscate (if mappings are available in `_internal/mappings/`)
+6. Optionally deobfuscate using downloaded or local mappings

 ### Manual Docker Usage